MiczFlor/RPi-Jukebox-RFID/documentation/builders/samba.md

 # Samba

-To conveniently copy files to your Phoniebox via network `samba` can be setup during the installation process.
+To conveniently copy files to your Phoniebox via network `samba` can be configured during the installation.
 The folder `./shared/` will be exposed as network share `phoniebox`, giving you access to the audio and config folders.

 ## Connect